osilander/203.311/Week1/Week1.md

 ### Computing

-#### general
+#### General

 We will be working within web browsers, and Firefox and Chrome are installed on the machines, or Safari if you are an Apple user.
 We will then login to RStudio Cloud using your personalised account.
+If you would like to use your own laptop in the labs on either campus, please feel free to do so.

 #### Manawatu (iMacs)

-The machines we are using for the course -- Apple iMacs -- have been updated for 2023, and there is a new login method for them.
-Usernames and passwords will be supplied to you in the lab, but please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.
+The machines we are using for the course are Apple iMacs.
+Please use your normal Massey username and password to login to these machines.
+Please remember to ignore (i.e. cancel) the dialogue box about the network when you log in.

 #### Albany (PCs)